Community Behavioral Standards

 - A hearing body of peers, when available

-- Option to have a procedural advisor/advocate during a formal hearing
+- Option to have a procedural advisor during the formal hearing

-- Opportunity to question adverse testimony during the hearing
+- Opportunity to question adverse testimony during the formal hearing

 - Opportunity to present your case, including the personal or written testimony of witnesses on your behalf

-- Formal notifcation of decision made and resulting sanctions, if applicable
+- Formal notification of the decision made and resulting sanctions, if applicable

 Your room/apartment is considered private, and the residence hall/apartment staff may not enter it without your consent unless there is reasonable cause.
-Instances in which staff may enter your space include: (1) prearranged health and safety checks, maintenance, repair, or to turn off electrical devices i.e., alarm, radio, TV; (2) in case of emergency; (3) when there is a clear and present indication that a crime is being committed; or (4) when University regulations are being violated.
+Instances where hall/apartment staff may enter your space include: (1) for prearranged health and safety checks, maintenance, or repair; (2) to turn off electrical devices e.g., alarm, radio, TV; (3) in case of emergency; (4) when there is a clear and present indication that a crime is being committed; or (5) when University regulations are being violated.

 Listed below are the current Community Behavioral Standards.
 Please note that they are subject to change.
 When changes are made to these regulations, the changes are published and shared with students who live in University housing.

-For the comfort of all residents, pets (animals) are not permitted within the residence halls/apartment complexes.
-Fish in aquariums (10 gallons or less), certified service animals, and emotional support animals approved through Disability Services are the only exceptions.
+For the comfort of all residents, pets (animals) are not permitted within the residence hall/apartment complex.
+Fish in aquariums (10 gallons or less), certified service animals, and emotional support animals approved through the Disability Resource Center are the only exceptions.

-You may not possess guns, ammunition, or any other weapons (including, but not limited to knives, darts, BB/pellet guns, bow and arrows, paintball guns, airsoft guns, mace spray, and swords or any blade longer than 4 inches) anywhere on University housing premises.
-Guns may be stored at the University of Minnesota Police Department.
+You may not possess guns, ammunition, or any other weapons (including, but not limited to, knives, darts, BB/pellet guns, bow and arrows, paintball guns, airsoft guns, mace spray, and swords or any blade longer than 4 inches) anywhere on University housing premises.

-Gambling or activities involving the use or exchange of money during or at the close of playing a game is strictly prohibited within the residence halls/apartment complexes.
+Gambling or activities involving the use or exchange of money during or at the close of playing a game is strictly prohibited within the residence halls and University apartments.
 This includes sports pools, entertainment pools, online gambling using the University’s network, etc.

 Residents may use electrical appliances in residence halls if the appliance does not have an open heating element, use grease or cooking oil, or have an open flame.
 Appliances with automatic turn-off timers are highly encouraged.
-Items that are not allowed include, but are not limited to electric grills, hot plates, and toaster ovens.
-Apartment complexes (University Village, Yudof, and Wilkins) may use the items listed above in the designated kitchen area only.
+Items that are not allowed include, but are not limited to: electric grills, hot plates and toaster ovens.
+Apartment buildings (University Village, Yudof and Wilkins) may use the items listed above in the designated kitchen area only.

-Residents may bring one refrigerator per residence hall room.
+Students may bring one (1) refrigerator per residence hall room.
 The refrigerators must be 4.3 cubic feet or smaller.
-Students may also bring one microwave oven per room.
+Students may also bring one (1) microwave oven per room.
 The microwave must use no more than 700 watts.
-Extension cords must be UL-approved.
-No other major appliances, including air conditioners or dishwasher units, are permitted in any residence hall.
+Extension cords must be UL approved.
+No other major appliances, including air conditioners or dishwasher units, are permitted in any hall.

-Residence hall rooms are not equipped for residents to cook safely and sanitarily.
-For the safety of all residents, cooking is NOT permitted in residence hall rooms.
+Residence hall rooms are not equipped for students to safely and sanitarily cook.
+For the safety of all students, cooking is NOT permitted in residence hall rooms.
 Cooking is permitted only in University-designated kitchen areas (e.g., apartment kitchens in Yudof Hall, Wilkins Hall, University Village, or residence hall kitchenettes).

-To create a healthier, cleaner, and more inclusive environment for everyone, smoking any substance or creating smoke is not permitted in resident rooms and/or public areas within residence halls/apartment complexes.
-This includes electronic cigarettes and tobacco.
+To create a healthier, cleaner, and more inclusive environment for everyone, smoking any substance or creating smoke is not permitted in resident rooms and/or public areas within residence halls and apartments.
+This includes electronic cigarettes, vaporizers and tobacco.
 Smoking and tobacco use is not allowed on the University of Minnesota campus.
-For more information, please review the Share the Air policy.
+For more information review the Share the Air policy here.

-For the safety of all students living in the halls, it is prohibited to have open flames or other materials that constitute fire hazards on University housing property including candles, candle warmers, incense, or highly flammable materials (such as live, fresh-cut evergreen trees or wreaths).
+For the safety of all students living in the halls, it is prohibited to have open flames or other materials that constitute fire hazards on University housing property including candles, candle warmers, incense, or other materials (such as live fresh cut evergreen trees, and wreaths).
 Any candles or incense found may be confiscated or destroyed.
-Housing & Residential Life staff will not store these items for you.
-Motorized vehicles (e.g., mopeds, motorcycles, hoverboards) may not be brought through or stored within the residence halls/apartment complexes.
+Residence life staff will not store these items for you.
+Motorized vehicles (e.g., mopeds, motorcycles, hoverboards, etc.) may not be brought through or stored within the residence halls/apartments.

-Hookahs or any smoking paraphernalia that has the potential for an open flame are not permitted in the residence halls/apartment complexes.
+Hookahs or any smoking paraphernalia that has the potential for an open flame are not permitted in the residence halls.

-Due to potential for fire, concealed extension cords and multiple outlet adapters are prohibited.
-Residents may possess multiple strip outlets that are fused with at least 14 gauge wire, are UL-approved, and are grounded.
+Due to potential for fire, concealed extension cords and multiple outlet adapters are also prohibited.
+Residents may possess multiple strip outlets that are fused with at least 14-gauge wire, are UL approved, and are grounded.

-All Housing & Residential Life-provided keys or key fobs from University Village are property of the University of Minnesota.
-Building authorization is granted to residents on their U Card/fob.
-Unauthorized use, possession, duplication, or tampering of Housing & Residential Life locks/keys/fobs/U Card access/meal plan swipes is prohibited.
-Residents are advised to keep their keys and U Card/fob with them.
-Residents may not lend their key or U Card to any other individual for the purpose of allowing that person to enter the residence hall or room unescorted.
+All HRL provided keys or key fobs from University Village are the property of the University of Minnesota, and building authorization is granted to residents on their UCard/Fob.
+Unauthorized use, possession, duplication or tampering of HRL locks/keys/fobs/UCard access/meals is prohibited.
+Residents are advised to keep their keys and UCard/Fob with them and may not lend their key or UCard to any other individual for the purpose of allowing that person to enter the residence hall or room unescorted.

-Residents who are locked out of their room or apartment may borrow a temporary key from the information desk for 15 minutes.
+Residents who are locked out of their room or apartment may borrow a temporary key from the Information Desk for 15 minutes.
 The key must be returned promptly to avoid a replacement fee.
 If a key has been lost or stolen, it must be reported to the information desk immediately for the security of the student’s room.
-A replacement fee will be charged to replace the key and to re-core the lock on the door.
+A replacement fee will be charged for the key and to re-core the lock on the door.